HasithKovinda/Blog-Site/posts/mastering-javascript.md

 date: '2021-10-30'
 ---

-JavaScript powers the web - it's **the** most important programming language you need to know as a web developer.
+JavaScript powers the web - it&apos;s **the** most important programming language you need to know as a web developer.

 For example, you should understand code like this: